The Conduct of Major Maxim: Plot introduction

 Former SAS Major Harry Maxim is assigned to Number 10 Downing Street, where he works under George Harbinger, private secretary to the Prime Minister.
 Maxim is asked by now-retired Sergeant Caswell (who appeared with Maxim in the first scene of The Secret Servant) to assist Corporal Ron Blagg, who has gone AWOL from the British Army after assisting MI6 in a botched undercover operation.

-Maxim soon discovers that both MI6 and a shadowy Sovbloc service are looking for Blagg, with deadly consequences.
-Maxim's efforts to assist Blagg are stymied by a web of deceit and suspicion among the various offices and agencies within the British government, until he uncovers a secret so threatening to one of the new leaders of the German Democratic Republic that they will kill to preserve it.
-The various settings for most of the action, housing projects in South London, a small rural town in Germany, and a fading port town in Humberside, are described in rich detail.
+Maxim soon discovers that both MI6 and a shadowy Soviet service are searching for Blagg, with deadly consequences.
+Maxim's efforts to help Blagg are hindered by a web of deceit and suspicion among various British government offices and agencies.
+The situation escalates when he uncovers a secret so dangerous to one of the new leaders of the German Democratic Republic that they will kill to protect it.
+The story's settings, including housing projects in South London, a small rural town in Germany, and a declining port town in Humberside, are vividly depicted.